app-generator/sample-django-all-auth-graphql/README.md

 **Files** (that implements the feature)

-- Create a new js file (anywhere you want). named [dashboard.js](https://github.com/app-generator/django-dashboard-argon-eps/blob/master/core/static/assets/js/dashboard.js) and add it in the page you want to fetch and show.
+- Create a new js file (anywhere you want). named [dashboard.js](https://github.com/app-generator/django-dashboard-eps/blob/master/core/static/assets/js/dashboard.js) and add it in the page you want to fetch and show.
-- Run AJAX when the page loaded. for doing this I made a function then I call it anywhere I want:
+- Run AJAX when the page loaded. for doing this I made a function then I call it anywhere:

 ```js
 function GraghQLAjax(params) {
     var query = JSON.stringify({